Joi/joi.github.io/_recipes/japanese-fried-chicken-karaage.md

 <li>Up to 1 qt light oil for frying</li>
 <li>Lemon wedges for garnish</li>
 </ul>
-</div>	</div>	<div class="medium-6 small-7 columns" id="directions"><h4>Directions</h4><div class="box box-directions content"><p>Cut chicken into 1 ½ inch cubes.
+</div>	</div>	<div class="columns large-6 small-12" id="directions"><h4>Directions</h4><div class="box box-directions content"><p>Cut chicken into 1 ½ inch cubes.
 I like to leave the skin on where it's stuck tight to the meat although some people remove the skin.
 I almost always buy whole chickens and break them down, but you can also buy deboned thighs.
 There are many ways to debone dark meat. <a href="https://youtu.be/3xYzS8NsZ-Y">Here's a video of the way I've been doing it.</a></p>
 <p>Combine soy sauce, sake, ginger, garlic, sugar and salt in a bowl and marinate chicken for 30 min to one hour.</p>
 <p>Prepare wire rack for finished chicken and a baking sheet or vat for powdered raw chicken.</p>
 <p>Prepare bowl for putting chicken in cornstarch.
 I usually scoop bits of the starch into the bowl after each batch of chicken because I find it wasteful to use a whole cup.</p>